Tradition meets innovationBremen

-The state of Bremen covers 420 square kilometres and is home to around 670,000 people.
-Almost 22,000 companies provide more than 325,000 jobs.
+The business hub Bremen can convince with some advantages.
+Almost 22,000 companies provide more than 336,000 jobs.
 Below, we introduce some of the strong sectors that make Bremen such an excellent business location.

 Bremen has a long and proud tradition in aviation and space travel.
 It comes as no surprise, therefore, that the number of employees in this sector as a proportion of the population is the highest in Germany.
 More than 140 aerospace companies are based in Bremen, including major players such as the Airbus Group, ArianeGroup, Rheinmetall Defence Electronics and OHB.
 Together with more than 20 research institutes, including the German Aerospace Center (DLR), the German Research Center for Artificial Intelligence (DFKI), the Bremen Fibre Institute and many others, the sector employs 12,000 people and generates over €4 billion a year.
-Wing systems for Airbus aircraft, the upper stage of the Ariane rocket and the Galileo satellite navigation system are all manufactured in Bremen.
+The wing equipment for Airbus aircraft, the Ariane upper stage or the ESM module for NASA's new "Artemis" mission are produced in Bremen.

 Lightweight construction is a key technology for the aerospace industry.
-The EcoMaT Center for Eco-efficient Materials & Technologies, located right next to Bremen Airport, is working on the technologies of tomorrow.
+The ECOMAT Center for Eco-efficient Materials & Technologies, located right next to Bremen Airport, is working on the technologies of tomorrow.
 Over an area of around 22,000 square metres, it will house offices, laboratories and a technology centre, and provide space for around 500 employees.
-This alliance of industry and science is dedicated to the topic of climate-neutral flying, lightweight construction, 3D printing and digitalisation in aviation in its holistic system relevance through interdisciplinary cooperation.
+The alliance of business and science is dedicated to the topic of climate-neutral flying, lightweight construction, 3D printing and digitalisation in aviation in its holistic system relevance through interdisciplinary cooperation.

 The sector is represented by its association AVIASPACE BREMEN e.V.
 This network promotes the development of the aerospace industry by linking it to the automotive, wind energy and shipbuilding industries.